alphapck/eurobit-weather-forecast/README.md

 -----------------

 ## How It Works
 i.
-User selects a city from drpdown, ii.
+User selects a city from dropdown, ii.
 The app retrieves the latitude and longitude from the CSV file, iii.
 A fetch request is sent to the 7Timer API: http://www.7timer.info/bin/api.pl?lon={lon}&lat={lat}&product=civil&output=json iv.
 The API returns a JSON response containing weather data,